codahale/veil/docs/src/design/pbenc.md

 ## Decryption

-Given an initialized, keyed duplex, the encryption of a ciphertext $C$ and authentication tag $T$ is as follows:
+Given an initialized, keyed duplex, the decryption of a ciphertext $C$ and authentication tag $T$ is as follows:

 $$
 P' \gets \text{Encrypt}(C) \\